The Shaheed Nanak Singh Foundation

 |Honouring Those Who Honour India

-"India's unity and diversity are like the colours of a rainbow.
+"India's diversity is like the colours of a rainbow.

 Shaheed Nanak Singh